Europe reaches grim milestone, surpasses 100,000 coronavirus deaths

 Prime Minister Boris Johnson continues to recuperate from COVID-19, the disease associated with coronavirus, after he left the hospital a week ago.
 Foreign Secretary Dominic Raab has been filling in for Johnson during his absence.

-Last week in France, President Emmanuel Macron admitting failings during a televised national address.
-He acknowledged that his office had been insufficiently prepared and caught off guard with the coronavirus outbreak, in particular by the lack of medical equipment.
+Last week French President Emmanuel Macron admitting failings during a televised national address.
+He acknowledged that his office had been insufficiently prepared and was caught off guard by the coronavirus outbreak, in particular by the lack of medical equipment.

 "Were we ready for this crisis?
 Clearly not ready enough, but we have faced up to it," he said.
 "Let's be honest: Events revealed weaknesses, deficiencies."

-Although the number of patients in France's intensive care units was falling, he said, the epidemic was still not under control, as he extended lockdown measures until May 11.
+Although the number of patients in France's intensive care units was falling, he said, the epidemic was still not under control, and he extended lockdown measures until May 11.

-Some European countries, however, such as Austria and the Czech Republic, have begun easing lockdown restrictions, attempting the slow return to normal life.
-While many continue to eye Germany as a European model, which has maintained a relatively long-term plateau of cases and rolled out extensive testing.
+Other European countries, however, such as Austria and the Czech Republic, have begun easing lockdown restrictions, attempting the slow return to normal life, while many continue to eye Germany as a European model that has rolled out extensive testing and maintained a relatively long-term plateau of cases.